Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Introduction

 While cycle-to-cycle variability has not been explicitly studied for cross-flow turbines, variability in dynamic stall is the subject of several recent works \citep{Harms,TSANG2008129,Lennie,Ramasamy,Ramasamy2021,Kuppers}.
-By using pressure tap measurements on a flapping foil, Harms et al. \cite{Harms} investigated variability in dynamic stall and concluded that the phase-average and a measure of the spread (e.g., standard deviation) were descriptive of the general dynamics for cases where bivariate pressure distributions did not exhibit bimodal behavior.
-They hypothesized that the cases exhibiting bimodal behavior were more sensitive to inflow conditions and boundary layer unsteadiness.
-Tsang et al. \cite{TSANG2008129} employed a wavelet analysis on lift and drag data from a flapping foil, and showed that non-stationarity between cycles increased with stall severity.
-They hypothesized that this was the result of non-linear interactions between the fluid force and the pitching motion.
-Lennie et al. \cite{Lennie} used a Covolutional Neural Network and hierarchical clustering of pressure tap data to estimate cycle-specific vortex convection speeds, and to understand variability in the lift coefficient.
-They found that stall onset varied cycle-to-cycle, as did vortex convection speed, most prominently post-stall.
-Because of this, phase-averaging inadequately represented portions of the data set.
-Kuppers et al. \cite{Kuppers} showed that using hierarchical clustering on pressure tap data on a flapping foil produced physically meaningful clusters (one exhibiting a higher secondary lift peak and the other a lower one) even though no clear bimodal behavior existed in the bivariate distributions.
-Ramasamy et al. \cite{Ramasamy2021} also employed clustering to investigate cycle-to-cycle variation in pressure data for a pitching foil.
+By using pressure tap measurements on a flapping foil, \cite{Harms} investigated variability in dynamic stall and concluded that the phase-average and a measure of the spread (e.g., standard deviation) were descriptive of the general dynamics for cases where bivariate pressure distributions did not exhibit bimodal behavior.
+They hypothesized that the cases exhibiting bimodal behavior were more sensitive to inflow conditions and boundary layer unsteadiness. \cite{TSANG2008129} employed a wavelet analysis on lift and drag data from a flapping foil, and showed that non-stationarity between cycles increased with stall severity.
+They hypothesized that this was the result of non-linear interactions between the fluid force and the pitching motion. \cite{Lennie} used a Covolutional Neural Network on distributed pressure tap measurements to estimate cycle-specific vortex convection speeds, and hierarchical clustering on the coefficient of lift time-series to highlight underlying structure in the cycle-to-cycle variability.
+They found that vortex convection speed varied cycle-to-cycle, most prominently post-stall, and stall onset differed between the clusters.
+Because of this, phase-averaging inadequately represented portions of the data set. \cite{Kuppers} showed that using hierarchical clustering on the coefficient of lift time series on a flapping foil produced physically meaningful clusters.
+They found that one cluster exhibited a higher secondary lift peak than the other even though no clear bimodal behavior existed in the bivariate distributions. \cite{Ramasamy2021} also employed clustering of distributed pressure measurements to investigate cycle-to-cycle variation for a pitching foil.
 They focused on cases with bimodal behavior in bivariate distributions and found that the clusters diverged in the post-stall region.
 They also showed that cluster-conditional averages deviated substantially from phase-averages, and that the clusters differed in shedding timing of the dynamic stall vortex (inferred from the pressure data), lift production, and flow recovery.
 They concluded that the clusters were associated with physical processes.
 These studies highlight the presence and complexity of cycle-to-cycle variability in systems that exhibit dynamic stall, and also demonstrate that phase-averaging can generate misleading representations.
 However, because none of these studies involve flow-field or inflow velocity measurements, they could not quantify the sources of the observed variability, characterize the flow-field variability beyond inference from force/pressure data, or directly correlate force and flow-field variability.